railsuser2014/openobject-doc-book-en/source/book/4/4_12_Services/4_12_Services_contract.rst

 * 30% one month after the system has gone into production.

-In this case you should create several invoices for the one order.
+In this case you should create several invoices for the one Sales Order.
 You've two options for this:

-* Don't handle invoicing automatically from the order but carry out manual invoicing instead,
+* Don't handle invoicing automatically from the Sales Order but carry out manual invoicing instead,

-* Create draft invoices and then link to them in the third tab  *History* , in the  *Related Invoices*  section.
+* Create draft invoices and then link to them in the third tab :guilabel:`History` of the Sales Order, in the :guilabel:`Related
+  Invoices` section.
 When you create an invoice from the order, Open ERP deducts the amounts of the invoices already linked to the order to calculate the proposed invoice value.

 Cost-reimbursement contracts